 Daqo New Energy (DQ) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the solar panel parts maker had gained 7.09% over the past month.
-This has outpaced the Basic Materials sector's gain of 6.99% and the S&P 500's loss of 1.81% in that time.
+Coming into today, shares of the solar panel parts maker had lost 1.48% in the past month.
+In that same time, the Basic Materials sector lost 1.41%, while the S&P 500 lost 7.66%.

 Daqo New Energy will be looking to display strength as it nears its next earnings release.
-On that day, Daqo New Energy is projected to report earnings of $3.58 per share, which would represent year-over-year growth of 272.92%.
-Our most recent consensus estimate is calling for quarterly revenue of $765.4 million, up 208.97% from the year-ago period.
+The company is expected to report EPS of $3.58, up 272.92% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $765.4 million, up 208.97% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Daqo New Energy.
+Any recent changes to analyst estimates for Daqo New Energy should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.39% lower.
-Daqo New Energy is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Daqo New Energy currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Daqo New Energy is holding a Forward P/E ratio of 3.06.
-For comparison, its industry has an average Forward P/E of 16.96, which means Daqo New Energy is trading at a discount to the group.
+In terms of valuation, Daqo New Energy is currently trading at a Forward P/E ratio of 2.67.
+This valuation marks a discount compared to its industry's average Forward P/E of 16.

 Zacks Names "Single Best Pick to Double"